Lightning in religion: Deities

 One of the most classic portrayals of this is of the Greek god Zeus.
 An ancient story recounts when Zeus was at war against Cronus and the Titans, he released his brothers, Hades and Poseidon, along with the Cyclopes.
 In turn, the Cyclopes gave Zeus the thunderbolt as a weapon.
 The thunderbolt became a popular symbol of Zeus and continues to be today.

 In Slavic mythology the highest god of the pantheon is Perun, the god of thunder and lightning.
 A Polish name for lightning is piorun, derived from the god's name.

 Pērkons/Perkūnas is the common Baltic god of thunder, one of the most important deities in the Baltic pantheon.
 In both Latvian and Lithuanian mythology, he is documented as the god of thunder, rain, mountains, oak trees and the sky.

 In Norse mythology, Thor is the god of thunder and the sound of thunder comes from the chariot he rides across the sky.
 The lightning comes from his hammer Mjölnir.

-In Finnish mythology, Ukko (engl.
+In Finnish mythology, Ukko (English.
 Old Man) is the god of thunder, sky and weather.
 The Finnish word for thunder is ukkonen, derived from the god's name.

 In Judaism, a blessing "...He who does acts of creation" is to be recited, upon sighting lightning.
 The Talmud refers to the Hebrew word for the sky, ("Shamaim") – as built from fire and water ("Esh Umaim"), since the sky is the source of the inexplicable mixture of "fire" and water that come together, during rainstorms.
 This is mentioned in various prayers, Psalm 29, and discussed in writings of Kabbalah.

 In Christianity, lightning is symbolized and attributed to the divinity and power of God.
 In the Bible, lightning (and thunder) are used, for example, for the wrath of God (Exodus 9:24; 2.
 Samuel 22.15; Job 37; Psalm 18), for God's judgment (Zechariah 9.14), for God's revelation to men (Exodus 20:18; Revelation 4:5), for the coming of the Son of Man (Matthew 24:27, Luke 17:24), for the fall of Satan (Luke 10:18) and for the nature of the angels and the risen (Hes 1,14; Daniel 10.6; Matthew 28.3), in the book of Revelation the lightning is often referred to as the final judgment.